Native-Neo/SmaulNative/README.md

 # SmaulNative

-- SmaulNative is an experimental language-model development project focused on building and training models from scratch with custom data pipelines, tokenizer training, memory-aware training loops, RWKV-style architectures, Transformer variants, and Mixture of Experts model merging.
+- SmaulNative is an experimental language-model development project focused on building and training models from scratch with custom data pipelines, tokenizer training, memory-aware training loops, RWKV-style architectures, Transformer variants, Mixture of Experts model merging, and 3-bit quantization-aware training.

-- A pure-PyTorch reimplementation of the real howard-hou/RWKV-X model math (RWKV-7 TimeMix + MOBA sparse attention), CPU-safe, with pretraining/SFT, tokenizer training, and MoE upcycling that can also merge tokenizers.
+- A pure-PyTorch reimplementation of the real howard-hou/RWKV-X model math (RWKV-7 TimeMix + MOBA sparse attention), CPU-safe, with pretraining/SFT, tokenizer training, MoE upcycling that can also merge tokenizers, and 3-bit (int3) QAT for the Channel-Mix FFN layers.

 SmaulNative is intended as a practical experimentation environment for training and modifying language models without depending entirely on a large external training framework.